CIDFriendsCentral/CIDFriendsCentral.github.io/content/Laser Cutters/Settings.md

 `Convert To Dots` will add more small dots in darker areas and less in lighter areas.

-`Convert To Patterns` will add a darker pattern in darker areas and a lighter pattern in lighter areas
+`Convert To Patterns` will add a darker pattern in darker areas and a lighter pattern in lighter areas.

 `Vary Power` will use more power in darker areas and more in lighter areas, with the maximum power being the number specified in the previous panel and the minimum power being specified in a box just below the dropdown.